sritchie73/NetRep/vignettes/NetRep.md

 Here, we are running `modulePreservation` to test whether all gene coexpression network modules discovery in the adiposed tissue are preserved in the liver tissue of the same samples.
 These datasets consist of roughly 22,000 genes and 300 samples.
-We have run 320 permutations on 32 cores: i.e. 10 permutations per core.
+We have run 320 permutations on 32 cores: *i.e.* 10 permutations per core.

 We can use the timestamps surrounding the progress report ("100% completed") in the output to estimate the total runtime for an arbitrary number of permutations.
 It took 22 seconds to run 10 permutations per core, so 2.2 seconds per permutation per core.
 If we want to run 20,000 permutations, this will take approximately 23 minutes.
-Adding the time taken to check the input and swap datasets (\~ 4 minutes), we would allocate 30 minutes for the job.
+Adding the time taken to check the input and swap datasets (approximately 4 minutes), we would allocate 30 minutes for the job.
 It is always better to provide an overly cautious estimate of the job runtime so that the cluster does not cancel the job just as it is finishing.

 ### Estimating memory usage